wultra/mtoken-sdk-ios/docs/Using-Inbox-Service.md

 ### Set Message as Read

-To mark message as read by the user, use the following code:
+To mark the message as read by the user, use the following code:

 ```swift
 let messageId = messagesList.first!.id